 Nora Gallagher is an American writer of memoir, fiction and essays whose work, as one reviewer put it,” is renewing the language of ultimate concerns.”
 Her most recent book, Moonlight Sonata at the Mayo Clinic, is a memoir that explores her experience with a baffling affliction poised to take her sight.
 A map of illness, uncertainty, and faith that is both meditative and highly relatable for anyone who has experienced life-threatening illness or supported a loved one who has, Moonlight Sonata was published by Alfred A. Knopf on May 21, 2013.
-For media inquiries, contact Russell Perreault.
-For speaking engagements, contact Kate Berner.
+For media inquiries and speaking engagements contact Madeleine Denman.

 Moonlight Sonata at the Mayo Clinic is part three of a quartet on modern faith as it is lived out.
 The quartet begins with Things Seen and Unseen: A Year Lived in Faith published by Knopf in 1998.
 Followed by Practicing Resurrection: A Memoir of Work, Doubt, Discernment, and Moments of Grace.
 Things Seen and Unseen was a bestseller and a finalist in the Spiritual category of the 1998 Books for a Better Life Awards.
 An excerpt was a finalist for Best Spiritual Essays.